Howard Krongard: State Department probes

 I can tell you, very frankly, I am not aware of any financial interest or position he has with respect to Blackwater.
 When these ugly rumors started recently, I specifically asked him.
 I do not believe it is true that he is a member of the advisory board that you stated.
 And that's something I think I need to say.

 However, Krongard was confronted with a July 26 letter from Blackwater founder and CEO Erik Prince to A.B.
 Krongard asking him to join Blackwater's advisory board, followed by a September 5 letter welcoming Krongard to the board and a report from Rep. Elijah Cummings stating that A.B.
 Krongard had been expected to attend a Blackwater board meeting earlier that week.
 Krongard then called his brother during the ensuing break in the hearings and learned of this conflict of interest for the first time, saying "I'm not my brother's keeper, and we don't discuss our business with each other".

 He then recused himself from the investigation.

 Democrats on the committee argued that this had a negative impact on Krongard's credibility, which also cast doubt on his denials of the accusations of interfering with Justice Department investigations of Blackwater and other State Department contractors.

 Committee chairman Henry Waxman issued a memorandum summarizing the discrepancies between the two brothers' recollections of what they told each other.

-Personal life
+Personal life and death

-Howard Krongard has lived in the Upper Montclair section of Montclair, New Jersey for over 30 years, and has a son and a daughter.
+Howard Krongard lived in the Upper Montclair section of Montclair, New Jersey, for over 30 years, and had a son and a daughter.

+Krongard died after a long battle with cancer on May 3, 2023, at the age of 82.